-The Company adopted the amendment to IFRS 13 for financial instruments that are measured in the statement of financial position at fair value, which requires disclosure of fair value measurements by level of the following fair value measurement hierarchy:
+In accordance with the amendment to IFRS 13 for financial instruments that are measured in the statement of financial position at fair value, the Company discloses fair value measurements by level of the following fair value measurement hierarchy:

 - Quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1). - Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices) (level 2). - Inputs for assets or liabilities that are not based on observable market data (that is, unobservable inputs) (level 3).